aaguimond/module01-challenge/README.md

 ## Acknowledgements

-Thank you to my teachers and my class mates for guiding me on my educational journey.
+Thank you to my teachers and my classmates for guiding me on my educational journey.